-THE scheme which will reduce flood risk to Eddleston and Peebles and restore natural habitats officially launched on the 20th of August 2013 with a one day conference at Cringletie House Hotel in Peebles.
+THE scheme which will reduce flood risk to Eddleston and Peebles and restore natural habitats officially launched on the 20th of August 2013 with an one-day conference at Cringletie House Hotel in Peebles.

 Government Minsiter, Paul Wheelhouse, visited the location to see the work taking place on the Eddleston and was shown important alterations planned for the coming months.

 Scientists from Dundee University, the British Geological Survey and the Tweed Foundation will continue to monitor the river and expect significant improvement to the river habitat.

 Jacob Van Houdt, owner of Cringletie House in Peebles, said: “We were delighted to host the conference at Cringletie House.

 “The scheme to improve Eddleston Water was implemented in the Cringletie grounds at the bottom of our drive and will bring great improvement to the area.
 Flooding can cause enormous issues to local businesses and we want to make sure that visitors enjoy and appreciate the area for many years to come.”